SirPepe/ornament/Readme.md

 Because signals permanently represent reactive values, subscribing itself causes the method to be called with the then-current signal value.
-This is in contrast to subscribing to Event Targets, which do not represent values, but just happen to throw events around.
+This is in contrast to subscribing to Event Targets, which (usually) do not represent values, but just happen to throw events around.

 ##### Options for `@subscribe()` for signals